 While the AP Language exam is a significant milestone, the skills you cultivate through this process extend far beyond a

 the test room.
-It is a gateway to the kind of analytical literacy that will serve you in graduate school, in the newsroom, or in any profession that demands clear, persuasive communication Most people skip this — try not to..
+It is a gateway to the kind of analytical literacy that will serve you in graduate school, in the newsroom, or in any profession that demands clear, persuasive communication It's one of those things that adds up..

 1. Keep the Momentum Going After the Exam